-Service Tip: If you're going to reinstall the Scrub Deck Actuator without readjusting the position of the Tube, be careful not to rotate the Tube and Plunger with the Scrub Deck Actuator out of the machine.
+Service Tip: If you're going to reinstall the Scrub Deck Actuator without readjusting the Plunger position. be careful not to rotate the Plunger with the Scrub Deck Actuator out of the machine.
 This can cause the Scrub Deck Actuator to get out of adjustment.